π How It Works

 Evolving Methodology

 We continuously rebalance and validate our scoring system.
-The quality score is fundamentals-first: profitability, balance sheet strength, earnings growth, and revenue momentum account for the majority of points.
+The quality score is fundamentals-first: valuation (PEG), profitability, balance sheet strength, earnings growth, and revenue momentum account for the majority of points.

 Get Daily Advanced Signals Free

-Actionable and freshly screened US πΊπΈ stocks in your inbox every trading day.
+Clear, data-driven US πΊπΈ stock picks in your inbox every trading day, free.